Malik Ibrahim: Biography

+Tomb

-Before the 19th century, Ibrahim was not considered one of the Wali Songo, the saints who spread Islam to Java.
-After his grave was rediscovered in the early 19th century, he was included in the core group.
-He was first listed as a Wali Songo in Babad Dipanegara.
-Today his grave, which is without a headstone, is a common destination for pilgrims, who read the Qu'ran and the life of Muhammad; they also partake in a dish unique to the area, harisah rice porridge.
+Malik Ibrahim's grave, which is without a headstone, is a common destination for pilgrims, who read the Qu'ran and the life of Muhammad; they also partake in a dish unique to the area, harisah rice porridge.
 In 2005 over 1.5 million pilgrims went to the grave, for which there is an entry fee.
 Most come on the anniversary of his death, based on the Islamic calendar.

-Grave marker

 Near Ibrahim's grave is a stone marker bearing an inscription in Arabic, translated below:

 This is the grave of a man who is sure to be forgiven by Allah and be granted happiness by The All-Gracious, the teacher of princes and adviser to sultans and viziers, friend of the poor and destitute.
 The great religious teacher: Malik Ibrahim, renowned for his goodness.
 May Allah grant His pleasure and grace, and bring him to heaven.
 He died on Senin, 12 Rabi' al-Awwal, 822 Hijri.

 The grave marker is made of stone from the Khambhat region of India.
 By comparing the marker with others found in the Pasai Kingdom, historians such as Brian Harrison and G. H. Bousquet have suggested that the spread of Islam in Indonesia originated in India.

 Legacy

 Both of Ibrahim's sons went on to spread Islam to Java after they became adults.
 The eldest, Ali Rahmatullah, is better known as Sunan Ampel and is a member of the Wali Songo himself.
 The youngest was named Ali Murthada.
-Ibrahim's work in eastern Java was continued by Raden Paku (later known as Susuhunan Giri) in Giri (now part of Jepara Regency of Central Java) and Raden Rahmat, who founded an Islamic school in Ngampel, near Surabaya.
+Ibrahim's work in eastern Java was continued by Raden Paku (later known as Susuhunan Giri) in Giri (now part of Jepara Regency of Central Java) and Ali Rahmatullah, whose name is now Raden Rahmat, founded an Islamic school in Ngampel, Surabaya.

 Every year, the Gresik city government holds a festival to celebrate Ibrahim's birth.
 Known as Gebyar Maulid, the festival also serves to promote local culture.